TRU recognizes many individuals within our university community have questions regarding COVID-19.

 BC Centre for Disease Control website.

 To see TRU’s institutional safety plan for our limited resumption of

 Risk Management Services area of our website.

 Refer to the student,

 health and safety frequently asked questions

-Should you have additional questions, you can connect with us through the
+If you have additional questions, connect with us through the following email:

 Above all, we ask everyone to be involved in prevention by following the